wugner/UnityLocalizationFromExcel/README.md

 - Helpful selection and preview in ui editing based on ugui.
 - A constant C# source file will be generated to help coding when you want to control the text at runtime in your script.
 - "Image Text" support.
 Similar to text, image can also be switched when switching to another language.
-- Customizable editor vocabulary importer, rumtime vocablary, manager runtime sprite manager, and runtime font manager.
+- Customizable editor vocabulary importer, rumtime vocablary manager, runtime sprite manager, and runtime font manager.

 ## Quick Start
 1. First of all, create vocabulary files.
 You can find the sample format files in